Environmental Volunteering Jobs

 You could also investigate local ‘friends’ or community groups who may be involved in environmental activities in your area, for example, Friends of Merri Creek is a community group that has actively worked since 1988 to restore and protect the Merri Creek in Victoria.

-For more detailed information on how you can actually volunteer our blog post details out more organisations that accept environmental volunteers.
+Then check out our blog post - Volunteering Australia details out more organisations that accept environmental volunteers.

 In this post, we've listed organisations that have real opportunities for unpaid work and give you a chance to really get involved.

 You can also search for environmental volunteer jobs through our environmental jobs page.